hhu-bsinfo/dxlog/README.md

 If there is no configuration file, it will create one with default values before starting the benchmark.

-The hard drive access can be configured to use either a RandomAccessFile accessing files in your file system (directory configurable, see "Usage information"), O_Direct bypassing the kernel's page cache or by writing to and reading from a raw device.
+The hard drive access can be configured to use either a RandomAccessFile accessing files in your file system (directory configurable, see "Usage information"), O_Direct bypassing the kernel's page cache (still using the file system) or by writing to and reading from a raw device.
 Using a raw device requires several steps for preparation:
 1. Use an empty partition
 2. If executed in nspawn container: add "--capability=CAP_SYS_MODULE --bind-ro=/lib/modules" to systemd-nspawn command in boot script
 3. Get root access